bm2570/CMSC6950_Project/README.md

 	5.) pandas
 	6.) pyymw16
 	7.) e13tools
-### These will be downloaded when the *fruitbat* package is downloaded. *fruitbat* is downloaded by the commands in the following section.
+### These will be downloaded with the *fruitbat* package if they are already not installed to your computer. *fruitbat* download commands are shown in the following section.

 ## Software Setup and Installation

 ### *fruitbat* is install by using either using pip:
-	pip install fruitbat
+	pip3 install fruitbat

 ### or by cloning the repository:
 	git clone https://github.com/abatten/fruitbat